study-groups/tsd-study-group/README.md

 simulation study, we show that even simple linear Gaussian SSMs can suffer from parameter- and stateestimation problems.
-We demonstrate that these problems occur primarily when measurement error is larger than biological stochasticity, the condition that often drives ecologists to use SSMs -[Gaussian Processes for State Space Models and Change Point Detection](http://mlg.eng.cam.ac.uk/pub/pdf/Tur11.pdf).
+We demonstrate that these problems occur primarily when measurement error is larger than biological stochasticity, the condition that often drives ecologists to use SSMs

+  - [Gaussian Processes for State Space Models and Change Point Detection](http://mlg.eng.cam.ac.uk/pub/pdf/Tur11.pdf).
 Great overview  of time-series data through the state-space lens controlled by stochastic sampling.
 "This thesis details several applications of Gaussian processes (GPs) for enhanced time series modeling.
 We first cover different approaches for using Gaussian processes in time series problems.
 These are extended to the state space approach to time series in two different problems.